goschtl/zope/ldappas/trunk/src/ldappas/README.txt

   [u'ldap.1', u'ldap.2']

-Integration with the Pluggable Authenitcation Utility
+Integration with the Pluggable Authentication Utility
 -----------------------------------------------------

-Now that we have see how the LDAP authenication plugin behaves autonomously, let's have a brief look on how the plugin behaves inside the authentication utility.
+Now that we have seen how the LDAP authentication plugin behaves autonomously, let's have a brief look on how the plugin behaves inside the authentication utility.
 The first step is to register the LDAP authentication plugin as an authenticator utility: